venugoapalreddy/biztalk-docs/biztalk/core/exchange-patterns-for-receive-adapters.md

  After the messages are prepared, they can be submitted into the Messaging Engine.
 To see how a one-way receive adapter might submit a message into the engine, see the code sample [SubmitDirect (BizTalk Server Sample)](../core/submitdirect-biztalk-server-sample.md).

 ## Request-Response
  Two-way receive adapters are typically used on one-way or two-way receive ports.
-The adapter determines whether the receive location it is servicing is a one-way or two-way port by inspecting the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] configuration property bag.
-This process is explained in the **IBTTransportConfig.AddReceiveEndpoint Method (COM)** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+The adapter determines whether the receive location it is servicing is a one-way or two-way port by inspecting the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] configuration property bag.
+This process is explained in the <strong>IBTTransportConfig.AddReceiveEndpoint Method (COM)</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  The following object interaction diagram illustrates the process of performing a request-response message exchange.
 The adapter requests a new batch from the transport proxy and passes in its reference to the **IBTTransmitter** interface through the **SubmitRequestMessage** method.
 The Messaging Engine delivers the response message on this interface by using the **TransmitMessage** method.

  Because the engine is processing messages asynchronously, it is possible for the following to happen:

 - The **BatchComplete** callback might occur before **Done** has returned.

 - The call to TransmitMessage might be made before BatchComplete and even before Done.

   While both of these scenarios are rare, the adapter should protect itself against this.

   It is recommended that the response message is transmitted using an asynchronous non-blocking call.

   The BaseAdapter project has a utility class, **StandardRequestResponseHandler**, that encapsulates the request-response semantics explained in this topic.

 ## Request-Response Message Time-Outs
- When an adapter submits a request-request message, it needs to specify the time-out of the request message on the **IBTTransportBatch.SubmitRequestMessage Method (COM)** API [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+ When an adapter submits a request-request message, it needs to specify the time-out of the request message on the <strong>IBTTransportBatch.SubmitRequestMessage Method (COM)</strong> API [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
 A response message will be delivered to the adapter only within this time-out period.
 After the time-out expires, a negative acknowledgment (NACK) will be delivered to the adapter instead of the response message.
 If the adapter does not specify a time-out value, the engine uses the default value of 20 minutes.

  The default time-out for request-response messages may be controlled by using the following registry key for in-process receive adapters: